 Whether you're just bothered a few hairs or a lot of unwanted fuzz to remove, you've likely considered tweezing as your primary option.
 Tweezing is great because it's affordable and fairly quick.
 It also doesn't take any real particular skill to remove the hair and can leave results that last for weeks at a time.
 What you need to know to tweeze well, is how to grab it easily, feel less pain and have longer-lasting results.

 First off, grab a good pair of tweezers.
 This is your only tool, so you need ones that work well.
 If your tweezers are sliding off it's going to take you a lot more time to get the job done.
 Even worse is that often, a less than stellar pair of tweezers will break hair off before it's plucked.
-If hair is breaking above or below skin's surface instead of removing it out of the follicle, then it's going to show up days later instead of weeks, and could become an ingrown hair.
+If hair is breaking above or below skin's surface instead of removing it out of the follicle, then it's going to show up days later instead of weeks, and might even become an ingrown hair.
 The overall best pick is the Tweezerman Slant Tweezer ($13).
 They're high quality, and the fact that the slant easily adjusts to the curves of the face allows the tweezers to get closer to the skin than they would have otherwise.

 You will want skin nice and clean to avoid post hair removal breakouts, so wash your face before tweezing your eyebrows or chin.
-The warm water helps relax skin and the hair follicles, so it's easier to pull hair out.
+The warm water should help relax skin and the hair follicles, so it's easier to pull hair out.
 If you exfoliate, now is the best time to do so.
-Exfoliating removes the build-up of dead skin cells, which helps hair point up for easier removal.
+Exfoliating removes the build-up of dead skin cells, which may help hair point up for easier removal.
 Wipe off and pat your eyebrows dry to remove moisture.
 If you're ever worried about pain, apply a numbing spray like the GiGi Anesthetic Numbing Spray ($10) to a cotton swab or Q-tip and run it across the area you are going to tweeze.